tlswg/tls13-spec/draft-ietf-tls-tls13.md

 draft-18

+- Remove unnecessary resumption_psk which is the only thing expanded from the resumption master secret. (*).

 - Fix signature_algorithms entry in extensions table.

 - Restate rule from RFC 6066 that you can't resume unless SNI is the same.

 draft-17